protonemedia/laravel-cross-eloquent-search/README.md

 ## Blog post

 If you want to know more about this package's background, please read [the blog post](https://protone.media/blog/search-through-multiple-eloquent-models-with-our-latest-laravel-package).

-## Support

-We proudly support the community by developing Laravel packages and giving them away for free.
-Keeping track of issues and pull requests takes time, but we're happy to help!
-If this package saves you time or if you're relying on it professionally, please consider [supporting the maintenance and development](https://github.com/sponsors/pascalbaljet).

 ## Installation